jparr721/node-ts-api-starter/README.md

 # Typescript REST api starter
 Making a new api from scratch is annoying.
 Just use this.
-Ez PZ
+Ez PZ.
+You can 1 to 1 follow this pattern for a vanilla javascript api as well.
+This approach very testable and easy to work with.

 ### Entry Point
 bin/www houses the starter code.
 You can run this via: